About Kathryn

 Not through quick answers.

-My background spans clinical practice, international business, strategic thinking, and academic research.
+My background spans clinical practice, international business, strategic work, and academic research.

 Across these domains, I’ve focused on a single question: